-Scholastic Kid Reporters are pros at interviewing influential news and changemakers in their communities for Scholastic Kids Press.
+Scholastic Kid Reporters are pros at interviewing influential changemakers in their communities for Scholastic Kids Press.
 Ever wondered how they choose their story topics or prepare for their next assignments?
 We thought it would be fun to flip the script and ask them a few questions about how they report “news for kids, by kids” in our new Kid Reporter Q&A OOM series.

 Meet Nolan Pastore, a 13-year-old Kid Reporter from Ohio.
 Nolan has been reporting for Scholastic Kids Press since 2017.
 This veteran Kid Reporter has covered it all—from looking at the potential long-term injuries in youth sports to interviewing the governor of his home state.
 We asked Nolan about his recent article “The Crayon Girl,” which introduces readers to a girl who is adding some color to children's hospitals.